How to Change Windows 10 File Associations and Default Programs

-What Are File Type Associations?
+What Are Windows 10 File Associations?

 Certain programs can only open certain files.
-For example, a photo file like .jpg can’t be opened in a word processor like Notepad.
-Instead, you’d open the file in something like Windows Photo Viewer.
+For example, an image file like JPG can’t be opened in a word processor like Word.
+Instead, you’d open the image in something like the Windows 10 Photos app.

-Let’s find out how you can see what type your files are and then the different methods to change the program associations.
+Let’s find out how you can see what type your files are and then the different methods to change the Windows 10 file associations.

-A new window with details about that particular file will open.
+A new window with details about that file will open.
 Type of file will tell you what the file extension of the file is.
 Opens with will tell you what program it’ll open in.

-How to Change File Type Associations
+How to Change File Type Associations in Windows 10

 There are three quick and easy methods within Windows to change the file type associations.